Adam del Monte

 He studied both classical guitar and flamenco in Spain, Israel, and England—training with such famed Gypsy performers as Pepe “Habichuela”, Paco Cortez, “Niño” Miguel, and Gerardo Nuñez.
 His classical guitar teachers were Menashe Baquiche in Israel, and Gordon Crosskey at Chethams School of Music, and at the Royal Northern College of Music, Manchester, England.
 At age 19, del Monte began his professional career by collaborating with legendary flamenco singer Enrique Morente and the Madrid Symphony Orchestra at the Teatro Real in Madrid, and later at Teatro Manuel de Falla in Granada.
 In 1992, he was invited to perform in the 500th anniversary of Columbus celebrations in Paris and Madrid.

-Del Monte’s most recent flamenco CD, Asi Lo Siento Yo (2010), features an all-star cast of musicians, including bassist Carles Benavent, flamenco pianist Pablo-Ruben Maldonado, and flamenco singer Guadiana.
+del Monte’s flamenco CD, Asi Lo Siento Yo (2010), features an all-star cast of musicians, including bassist Carles Benavent, flamenco pianist Pablo-Ruben Maldonado, and flamenco singer Guadiana.
 His flamenco debut CD on the Spanish label Sonifolk (1998), Viaje a Un Nuevo Mundo (Journey to a New World), was most favorably reviewed by Spain’s most acclaimed flamenco critic Angel Alvarez Caballero as well as Miguel Mora of El Pais, and Alfredo Grimaldos of El Mundo.
-Other discographies include Mel Bay Artist Video Series a classical and flamenco recital, and “EZORDIO” on GSP label.
+Other discographies include Mel Bay Artist Video Series, a classical and flamenco recital, and “EZORDIO” on GSP label.

-Del Monte joined the studio/jazz guitar department at the USC Thornton School of Music in 2000, and teaches flamenco and classical guitar.
+Adam del Monte joined the studio/jazz guitar department at the USC Thornton School of Music in 2000 and teaches flamenco and classical guitar.